GPNaslund/Thesis/SPP/thesis/method/method.typ

 = 2.
 Method
 The applied method for this thesis is Design Science Research (DSR).
 DSR was chosen due to its natural fit for projects involved in creation of a software artifact.
 It is described by vom Brocke et al @introduction-to-design-research as a paradigm that seeks to enhance knowledge through the creation of an innovative artifacts.
 They further explain that the aim of DSR is to generate knowledge about how things can and should be constructed, knowledge that is referred to as design knowledge within the DSR paradigm.
+Within the scope of this thesis, several research methods are used in combination.
+These include literature review to understand the theoretical background, artifact construction through iterative development and experimentation to evaluate the artifacts ability to meet the defined objectives.
+Together these methods form a multimethod approach aligned with the DSR process model.

 == 2.1 Research project
-The company Neurawave @neurawave presented a need for collecting health metrics that could be used for migraine prediction using machine learning.
+The company Neurawave @neurawave presented a need for collecting health metrics that could be used for migraine prediction with machine learning.
+In this work, we follow the DSR methodology outlined by Peffers et al @design-science-research-methodology.

+=== Phase 1 - Problem identification and insight gathering
+We began our research project by conducting open-ended interviews with the founders of neurawave @neurawave.
+This approach helps us build a deeper understanding of both stakeholder needs and the problem domain.
 One of the key requirements was that the data collection mechanism had to be integrated into their existing cross-platform mobile application.
-We began by clearly defining the problem and concluded that the Design Science Research methodology would be the most appropriate method for addressing it.
-In this work, we follow the DSR methodology outlined by Peffers et al @design-science-research-methodology.
+The main reason for this requirement is the ability for the existing application to act upon realtime health data.
+Additionally, we conducted literature review to gather insights regarding the state of the art available solutions, and which health data is commonly used in migraine prediction.

+=== Phase 2 - Objective formulation
+Based on the analysis of identified requirements gather in open-ended interviews and resarch gap found in the literature review, we have defined the projects objectives.

+=== Phase 3 - Design and implementation
+Based on the formulated objectives, the software artifact which is the data collection framework for mobile platforms was developed and refined iteratively.

+=== Phase 4 - Demonstrating efficacy
+Once the artifact has been developed, we will demonstrate its capabilities in addressing the defined problem through system testing.
+This will be followed by rigarous testing of how well the artifact meets the objectives, likely by comparing the implemented functionality with the stakeholder-defined goals.

+=== Phase 5 - Critical evaluation and feedback integration
+The quantitative assessments using controlled experiment is applied to measure the accuracy and reliability of the data collection framework in different scenarios or use-cases.

+=== Phase 6 - Dissemination and community engagement
+Our findings and its implications are articulated in this thesis work for dissemination among AI researchers and developers.

 The next step in the project involved defining the objectives of a solution, which had to be closely aligned with the problem identified and the needs expressed by the stakeholders.
 During this phase, we will also conduct a literature review to gather insights into existing solutions and to better understand the current state of the problem domain.